Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/03-beamforming/Module_02_AI_Engine_Design/README.md

 ### Cascading Chain Subgraph

 The subgraph `bfCascadingChain` is used to create a cascading chain of beamforming kernels.
 Review the graph definition in the `src/inc/subsys.h`.
 It is a templated subgraph with parameters `xoff`, `yoff`, and `len`.
 The `xoff` and `yoff` parameters define the coordinate of the leftmost AI Engine.
 The `len` parameter specifies the length of the cascading chain (`len-2` = the number of middle kernels in a chain).
 The port arrays `din[len]` and `cin[len]` are the data input and coefficient input ports.
-The size of these arrays is determined by the `len` parameter (so, we need one data input port and one coefficient input port for each kernel in the cascade chain).
+The size of these arrays is determined by the `len` parameter (so we need one data input port and one coefficient input port for each kernel in the cascade chain).
 Additionally, there is one output port `out` for the final output in the last kernel.

 You can create subgraphs that contains multiple cascading chains where each chain can be customized to contain any number of beamforming kernels.
 ![Multiple cascading chains in a subgraph](images/cascading_chains.PNG)